 Whether hot or cold, you will want a lightweight waterproof backpack in which you can carry your camera when going ashore, as well as drinking water, lip salve, and other equipment.
 Moisturiser, sunblock and UV sunglasses are essential - don't assume that in cold weather you won't need these.
 And in warmer climes, take good quality insect repellent as well.

-Finally, take the best camera you have - and if you are going to be snorkelling, take a disposable underwater camera too.
+Finally, take the best camera you have - and if you are going to be snorkelling, take an underwater camera too.
 If you're aiming to capture the Northern Lights, a sturdy tripod is a must.
 Make sure you are equipped with sufficient batteries and memory sticks - if the ship doesn't have what you need, you are not going to be able to find a store for extra supplies.
 And don't forget your binoculars.